 I never sat around and waited for clients to come to me.
 Who does that?!

 I shouted it out from the roof tops that I was open for business.
-I told my mother-in-law, my cousin, my old boss, my neighbor, the lady standing next to me at the grocery store.
+I told my mother-in-law, my cousin, my old boss, my neighbour, the lady standing next to me at the grocery store.
 Hell, I even told my dog (just kidding, I don't have a dog).
 I even wore this shirt (don't laugh, it's one powerful conversation starter at networking events).

 I invested in my business.